Find Mechanic Jobs in Australia

 Awesome as it is, it’s not the land of milk and honey – moving to Australia as a mechanic is hard work.
 Here’s the biggest challenges migrating mechanics (and their families) face:

 - Leaving friends and family back home.
 There’s no way around it, this is hard for everyone.
-Modern technology helps, but it will helps so much.
+Modern technology helps, but it will only help so much.
 It’s a whole lot more difficult if there’s kids in the equation too

 - Dealing with the home sickness.
 Even if you love Aussies and can’t wait to be here, almost everyone experiences some home sickness, even just for the little things you might take for granted now